About

 Context

-As I continued to learn Go I found myself wanting to write Go that used patterns I had discovered in libraries like goldmark (a markdown library).
-At first, the pattern we will discuss was a mystery that I took note of but had no idea how it worked.
-Eventually I started to build my own libraries, and I wanted to design idiomatic APIs that were nice to use.
-That's when I started to research what's known as the functional options pattern.
+I believe the first time I came across the pattern we will discuss was with goldmark (a nice Go markdown library).
+At first, the pattern was a mystery that I took note of but had no idea how it worked.
+Eventually I started to build my own libraries, and I wanted them to be idiomatic Go libraries.
+That's when I started to research what is known as the functional options pattern.

 Pattern